Skip to main content

 Perform Wildland Urban Interface (WUI) Duties

-• Conduct WUI operations according to guidelines stated in IRPG, incident-specific objectives and guidelines, and agency-specific guidance.
+• Conduct WUI operations according to guidelines stated in the IRPG, incident-specific objectives and guidelines, and agency-specific guidance.

 Communicate and Coordinate